Good food

 Building it.

-Long time Waitsburg residents will recall that our building was the American Legion Post 35 for many years.
+Long time Walla Walla county residents will recall that our building was the American Legion Post 35 for many years.
 We have chosen to name our venture American 35 in honor of that time spent in community service, a place for memories and community gathering.

-Judy and I built Fiasco Pizza, and we will bring this experience to American 35 for the Waitsburg community.
-Check us out for the full bar, pizza, and outside beer garden this summer.
+Judy and I built Fiasco Pizza, and we will bring this experience to American 35 for the Walla Walla Valley to enjoy year round.
+We are open now 2 years, and going strong.
+Come see us!

 Grazie Ivano!